ourownstory/neural_prophet/README.md

 For a visual introduction to NeuralProphet, view the presentation given at the [40th International Symposium on Forecasting](notes/Presented_at_International_Symposium_on_Forecasting.pdf).

 ## Contribute
-We compiled [this page](CONTRIBUTING.md) with practical instructions and further resources to help you become part of the family.
+We compiledn a [Contributing to NeuralProphet](CONTRIBUTING.md) page with practical instructions and further resources to help you become part of the family.

 ## Community
 #### Discussion and Help